tarruda/node-git-remote/README.md

 });

 // It is possible to set the maximum history depth.
 For example, if all you
-// need is the latest tree of a branch:
+// need is the tree pointed by a tag or branch:

 fetch = remote.fetch();
 fetch.maxDepth = 1;